 - Don’t binge after fasting

-- Consult with your doctor before starting fasting
+- Consult with your doctor before starting a fast

 - Choose the best type of fasting for yourself